IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-in-Jupyter-notebook/README.md

 ### Test the saved model with built-in tooling

-Click on the *Test* tab and paste the following into the *Enter input data* cell:
+* From the Model deployment page, click on the name of your deployment and then click on the `Test` tab and paste the following into the *Enter input data* cell:

 ```json
 {